CNES/opensand/opensand-network/opensand_cli/README.md

 # Easy OpenSAND CLI

-This is a small piece of software allowing to make the setup of a minimal OpenSAND platform following easier.
-We invite to follow this step-by-step approach.
+This is a small piece of software allowing to make the setup of a minimal OpenSAND platform easier.
+We invite you to follow this step-by-step approach.
 Unlike 'OpenSAND CLI' where you have to manualy run each command, 'Easy OpenSAND CLI' groups commands by steps: configure/clean network and run/stop opensand binaries.
 Technically, commands are grouped within makefiles and organized into Phony targets or recipes to be executed.
 Where a recipe consists of one or more actions to carry out.